• Skip to main content

 Grieving Helps You Step Through the Open Door

 Sometimes life can feel like you are on a calm lake but you are approaching a waterfall.
 You fear for your survival.
-The way forward is too open for your comfort.
+The way forward is dreadful.
 You’d rather enjoy the serenity of the lake.

 Say not, “Why were the former days better than these?”
 For it is not from wisdom that you ask this.